-Remember that you'll need to get the permission of your tenants before making any of these changes.
+Remember that you'll need to get your tenants' permission before making any of these changes.

 Checking all your pipes to make sure they’re in proper working order and aren’t likely to burst or leak should help minimise the risk of water damage to your property.

 Pipes are susceptible to the cold, so you might want to insulate external pipes and internal ones in areas that aren’t heated, to stop them freezing in snowy and icy conditions.